jingtang10/kotlin-fhirpath/README.md

 To create a maven repository from the generated FHIR model, run:

 ```
-./gradlew :fhirpath:publish
+./gradlew :fhir-path:publish
 ```

-This will create a maven repository in the `fhirpath/build/repo` directory with artifacts for all supported platforms.
+This will create a maven repository in the `fhir-path/build/repo` directory with artifacts for all supported platforms.

 To zip the repository, run:

 ```
-./gradlew :fhirpath:zipRepo
+./gradlew :fhir-path:zipRepo
 ```

-This will generate a `.zip` file in the `fhirpath/build/repoZip` directory.
+This will generate a `.zip` file in the `fhir-path/build/repoZip` directory.

 ### Third Party